FawazAli18/FawazAli18/README.md

 - 👋 Hi, I’m @FawazAli18
-- 👀 I’m interested in IT
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning how to program with java, and use linux
+- 🌱 I’m currently learning how to program with java, and how to use linux
 - 💞️ I’m looking to collaborate on nothing atm.
 - 📫 How to reach me through my discord Lemon Haze #1168